syslog-ng/syslog-ng.github.io/doc/_admin-guide/130_Correlating_log_messages/001_Referencing_previous_messages_grouping-by.md

 ---
 title: Referencing earlier messages of the context
 id: adm-cor-prev
+description: >-
+	This chapter describes how to reference earlier messages of the context in {{ site.product.short_name }}
 ---

 When creating the aggregated message, or in the various parameters of